ian-whitestone/rpi-security-system/README.md

 1) The flask app handles incoming requests from slack.
     - the flask app generally communicates with the redis database to answer questions like: "Is the security system set to ON", "Are notifications turned ON", or to change any of those values

-2) The security-system process has the code which is processing each frame from the camera, and performing background substraction.
+2) The security-system process has the code which is processing each frame from the camera, and performing background subtraction.
 Whenever motion is detected, a slack notification is triggered.
     - the security system is also constantly checking the `'camera_status'` variable in the redis database to see if it should continue running, or shutdown
     - Before sending a notification, it checks if they are enabled in the `camera_notifications` redis variable
     - A shutdown can be triggered manually, by a user running `/pycam_off` in slack, or automatically by the `who-is-home` process